Anshumaan-Chauhan02/VST/README.md

    * Literature Sruvey for Story Generation ✔️
    * Create a methodology for generating stories ✔️
    * Implement Story Generation
-      * Download the datasets - CMU Movie Summary, Scifi TV Shows, Writing Prompts ✔️
+      * Download the datasets - ' CMU Movie Summary ', ' Scifi TV Shows ', ' Writing Prompts ' ✔️
       * Run BookNLP for the Character Clustering on all the datasets 🟡
       * GPT3/ChatGPT based code implementation for plot development
       * Create the Plot-Story dataset